Religious significance of Jerusalem: In Judaism

 Jerusalem has long been embedded into Jewish religious consciousness.
 Jews have studied and personalized the struggle by King David to capture Jerusalem and his desire to build the Jewish temple there, as described in the Book of Samuel and the Book of Psalms.
 Many of King David's yearnings about Jerusalem have been adapted into popular prayers and songs.

-Jerusalem appears in the Tanakh (Hebrew Bible) 669 times and Zion (which usually means Jerusalem, sometimes the Land of Israel) appears 154 times.
+Jerusalem appears in the Tanakh (Hebrew Bible) 669 times and Zion (a symbolic mention of Jerusalem and sometimes of the Land of Israel as a whole) appears 154 times.
 The first section, the Torah, only mentions Moriah, the mountain range believed to be the location of the binding of Isaac and the Temple Mount in Jerusalem, and in later parts of the Tanakh the city is written explicitly.
 The Tanakh (or Old Testament), is a text sacred to both Judaism and Christianity.
 In Judaism it is considered the Written Law, the basis for the Oral Law (Mishnah, Talmud and Shulkhan Arukh) studied, practiced and treasured by Jews and Judaism for three millennia.
 The Talmud elaborates in great depth the Jewish connection with the city.

 According to the Hebrew Bible, the First Temple, at the site known as the Temple Mount today, was built by King Solomon and finished in 930 BC, and Mount Moriah is where Abraham almost sacrificed his son and talked to God.
 When the Babylonians captured the city in 587/6 BC, they destroyed the temple and sent the Jews into exile; as all worshiping was practiced in the temple and only the temple, from the time of Babylonian capture, Judaism was codified.
 The Tanakh (Old Testament) laid the foundation for both Christianity and Islam.